 “The process of quail egg incubation is different than broiler eggs.
 The complete incubation time for quails is only 17 days, depending on the breed,” Mrs Paraschiv explains.
 “At Vanbet Hatchery, we successfully use the single-stage AirStreamerPlus™ 12S setter for a combination of chicken and quail production.
 A creative and flexible solution we found for the egg placement is to turn the Petersime setter tray upside down.
 That way, we can fit 126 quail eggs per tray.”

 Vanbet’s approach to incubating quail eggs has often resulted in positive results near to 90% hatchability rates.
 Mrs Paraschiv elaborates: “Based on our previous experience with chicken eggs, the air parameters of the AirStreamerPlus™ serve as a good starting profile for quails and are programmed accordingly.
 Although different species, the incubation fundamentals are similar, which is why the procedures we have used for chickens are also applicable to quails.
-To meet all requirements of quail egg incubation, one adaptation was needed: we have to use the spraying system throughout the entire hatching programme.”
+One adaptation was needed to meet all requirements of quail egg incubation: We have to use the spraying system throughout the entire hatching program.”
 Due to the low egg volume in relation to air volume in the hatcher, the natural humidity is reduced.
 Vanbet’s solution to spray in fact activates increased humidity levels during hatching and, therefore, facilitates the process.